Back to Business! Launch Your New Business With 10% Off — Start Now

 For example, a French drug manufacturer faces operating exposure if it only sells its medicine in the EU, especially during a time when drug manufacturing and importation are increasing from countries outside of Europe.
 Increased competition and lower prices of foreign medication put the French company at significant economic risk over time.

-1. Work With a Bank or Foreign Exchange Provider
+Consult With a Bank or Forex Provider

-2. Use a Forward Exchange Contract or Currency Options
+Use a Forward Contract and Currency Options

 Foreign exchange contracts can be a good fit for companies that need to hedge against losses when converting currencies.
 If your business is vulnerable to translation or transaction risks, a forward exchange contract lessens or eliminates potential losses.

-Transacting in your currency can mean less volatility if your currency is generally stable, but a valuable currency can drive up the prices you pay.
-It also potentially limits the number of options available to you.
 For example, if you’re an American company that wants to sell to other American companies that will pay in USD, there may be fewer buyers due to a limited market and higher costs.
 Foreign companies may also not want to pay in USD because of its value.

 Setting prices individually across different markets is another natural hedge that can help offset losses.
 Businesses can also work with suppliers in other countries and buy in the supplier's currency to match inflows and outflows that occur as currency fluctuates.